DATE-MARKS & CLUES INSIDE PIANOS

 DATE-MARKS ON IRON FRAMES

-If one finds a mark on the iron frame which says 500BC, it might seem obvious that this is NOT a date-mark…
+If you find a mark on the iron frame which says 500BC, it might seem obvious that this is NOT a date-mark…

 (The ancient Egyptians were very clever, perhaps it's a Pyramid Piano?)